How Many Teeth CAN Humans Have?

 This picture shows an individual with 7 wisdom teeth.
 If you count all of the teeth on the xray, this human has a total of 35 teeth!
 They certainly have more than the average.

 If you thought 35 teeth were a lot of teeth, there is a rare condition called a complex odontoma which can give you a lot of teeth.
 It is basically a tumor that grows extra teeth.
-Here is a video of an individual with 232 teeth.
+There was a case reported where an individual had over 200 teeth!

 That was definitely a lot more teeth than you were expecting right?
 Human potential is limitless and that goes for how many teeth humans can have.